♫ Raga Khambavati [Vande Mataram]

 The original essay in Marathi was written by Shri Gopalkrishna Bhobe for his book “Kalaatm Gomantak” (“Talented Goa” – Gomantak is one of the ‘original` names for Goa).
-Gopal-bab was from the village of Nerul in Goa, a very erudite individual, known for his insightful commentaries on music, dance, drama and Marathi literature and poetry.
+Gopal-bab was from the village of Nerul in Goa, a man of high culture known for his insightful commentaries on music, dance, drama and Marathi literature and poetry.
 He was also a long-time music and drama critic for the Maharashtra Times daily in Bombay.

 Thanks to Shri Arun Parvatkar, Chief Librarian of Kala Academy, Panjim, Goa, for ferreting out the original article.